Accommodating Students with

 - Difficulty preparing for and taking tests

 There are occasionally instances where a student is unable to master mathematics or a foreign language because of a learning disability.
 In those cases, course substitutions may be permitted if the course in question is not essential to the degree program or related to a licensing requirement.
-If a student feels he/she may be eligible for a course substitution, the student must first contact the Office for Students with Disabilities (OSD) for information regarding the substitution process.
-Specific information is available in the OSD Course Substitutions for Students with Disabilities brochure.
+If a student feels he/she may be eligible for a course substitution, the student must first contact the Student Accessibility Services (SAS) for information regarding the substitution process.
+Specific information is available in the SAS Course Substitutions for Students with Disabilities brochure.

 SUGGESTIONS FOR FACULTY

 - Provide a detailed course syllabus with a clear explanation of course expectations and adhere to it as closely as possible.